postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/validating-requests-against-schema.md

 warning: false
 ---

-Postman can validate your requests an API schema that is linked to it.
-This helps keeping your documentation, tests etc. in sync with your API specification.
-If a request isn't conform to the schema, you can see that list of issues and fix them as you go.
+Postman can validate your requests against a linked API schema.
+This helps keep your documentation, tests, and other linked resources in sync with your API specification.
+If a request doesn't conform to the schema, you can see a list of issues, and fix them as you go.

 > This feature is only available for OpenAPI 3.0 at this time.